niccokunzmann/open-web-calendar/README.md

 Changelog
 ---------
+- v1.6
+  - Add choice of Sunday or Monday for the start of the week [Issue 39](https://github.com/niccokunzmann/open-web-calendar/issues/39) - backed by [donation]!
 - v1.5
   - add link to [Contributing Section](#contributing) in about page
   - make event clickable even if there is a tool tip window